-Sacha has worked in the business for over 20 years and in 1999 was a founder of Vancouver Film Studios, a film and television production facility that today includes 12 sound stages and production offices, a production services company (Pacific Backlot Services), a telecommunications division (Signal Systems), an aerial film unit (Blackcomb Helicopters), and a non-scripted television production division (Gun Lake Pictures).
-He is also Chairman of 50° North Productions, a scripted television production company founded in 2015.
+Sacha has been a Partner of the McLean Group of Companies for 22 years and in 1999 was a founder of Vancouver Film Studios, one of Canada’s largest film and television production facilities that today includes 12 sound stages and production offices, a theatrical lighting and grip services company (Pacific Backlot Services), a telecommunications division (Signal Systems), an aerial film unit (Blackcomb Helicopters), and a factual television production division (Gun Lake Pictures).
+He is also Chair of 50° North Productions, a scripted television production company founded in 2015.
 Sacha is also a Director of KCTS Television based in Seattle.

 Sacha has had a lifelong passion for filmed entertainment, both in front of and behind the camera.
-Throughout his career, he has developed, created, produced, and executive produced several factual and scripted shows and has led a team to create an industry leading scripted television production company.
-He has also produced numerous corporate productions over the years
+Throughout his career, he has developed and created several factual programs and has led a team to create an industry leading scripted television production company.
+He has also produced numerous corporate productions over the years.

 Jane Milton is a trust and insolvency litigator with more than 30 years of experience and is a partner in a large downtown law firm.
 Jane is also a Q.C.
 (Queen's Counsel).
 Jane Milton has been a board advisor to a number of her clients and has also been a member of her firm's executive committee for four years.
 At 10 years old Jane was given her first pony as a Christmas present.
 She competed for several years throughout the province in equitation, English and western pleasure until she went to university.
 It wasn’t until 2013 that Jane re-entered the horse world when she wanted a refresher riding course to prepare her for a horse back safari in Botswana.
 Shortly thereafter, Jane realized her passion for horses was soon to become a reality once again and the search for the perfect horse began.
 In 2014 Jane found Hershey and she became a member of the Southlands Riding Club.
 Jane has been instrumental in revising our club bylaws which was a very complex process lasting several months.
 Jane also has a private pilot's license.